 Bottom Line

-In general, we found that prescription eyeglasses from any of the companies are a great deal at under $100 a pair including shipping for a full set of prescription eyewear.
-Which retailer you should go for depends on your specific needs.
+Getting a pair of prescription eyeglasses from any of the three companies are a great deal at under $100 a pair including shipping for a full set of prescription eyewear.

-Additionally, if you need to make a return, you are responsible for the cost of return shipping (and for Zenni, you’ll get a 50% refund or 100% store credit only).
+Additionally, if you need to make a return, you’re responsible for the cost of return shipping (and for Zenni, you’ll get a 50% refund or 100% store credit only).